antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** make things as easy as possible, whilst remaining clear and consistent

-If there is something we can do to make things easier for the end user we should do so, providing this is clearly explained, either in the response or in documentation.
+If there is something we can do to make things easier for the end user we **SHOULD** do so, providing this is clearly explained, either in the response or in documentation.

 This is Principle 4 of the GDS Design Principles, echoed here for convenience.